IsaacCavallaro/IsaacCavallaro_T1A2/readme.md

 # Purpose

-The purpose of this provides information about my background, skills, professional knowledge and illustrate the work I have developed during my time at Coder Academy.
+The purpose of this website is to provided information regarding my background, professional knowledge and illustrate the work I have developed during my time at Coder Academy.

 # Target Audience

-The target audience for this portfolio website is employers looking to engage with a developer who enjoys problem-solving with creative people.
+The target audience for this portfolio website is employers looking to engage with a developer who enjoys learning, creativite thinking and problem-solving.

 # Functionality/Features

-The website is designed with a mobile-first approach and is responsive acroos screen sizes.
+The website is designed with a mobile-first approach and is responsive across mutiple screen sizes.

 # Sitemap